khmarbaise/maven-it-extension/README.md

   </plugin>
 </project...>
 ```
-Finally you have to add the configuration to copy the projects which are the test cases by adding the following
+Finally, you have to add the configuration to copy the projects which are the test cases by adding the following
 (part 3 of the involved parties):
 ```xml
 <project...>